How Our Hormones and Gut Health Affect Skin

 Let’s dive a little deeper into what hormones are, why and how our bodies use them, and how they can become imbalanced before we talk about their effect on skin health.

 To simplify, think of your hormones as chemical messengers that communicate to skin, muscles, and tissues and facilitate bodily processes.
-Hormones only turn on or act if it “fits” the cells in the target tissue, commonly explained as the “lock and key” method.
+Hormones only turn on or act if they “fits” the cells in the target tissue, commonly described as the “lock and key” mechanism.

-When the hormone fits the “lock” on the cell wall, they control metabolism, homeostasis, growth and development, sexual function, reproduction, sleep-wake cycle, and even mood.
-Therefore, when there is an imbalance in hormones, our entire bodies can be significantly impacted.
+When the hormone fits the “lock” on the cell wall, it controls metabolism, homeostasis, growth and development, sexual function, reproduction, the sleep-wake cycle, and even mood.
+Therefore, when hormones are imbalanced, our entire bodies can be significantly affected.

 Some common causes of hormonal imbalances: